lynnswap/PDFontListKit/README.md

 - Built with SwiftUI and works on iOS and macOS.
 - Searchable list with smooth animations.
 - Simple selection binding to receive the chosen font name.
+- List style can be customized externally via SwiftUI modifiers.

 ## Usage